SmartHacks25/FieldProject/README.md

 ## Overview

 This repository contains Python scripts for visualizing Bloomberg price data and managing ticker symbols in a CSV file.
-Two versions of the data fetcher are available, each with a different user interface:
+Two versions of the data fetcher are available, each with a different user interface and functionalities:

 - `data_fetcher_streamlit.py`: Uses Streamlit for the user interface.
 - `data_fetcher_tkinter.py`: Uses Tkinter for the user interface.
 This version offers a simplified interface focused on the addition of new ticker symbols without deletion or visualization capabilities.